 We conducted our suitability assessment assuming the use of SeaStation cages, which are submersible, self-tensioned, single rim cages and are the most widely used offshore aquaculture cages in the U.S. [Loverich (2010); Open Blue 2016].The minimum site depth for installation of a SeaStation cage, listed by the original manufacturer, is 25 m (OceanSpar 2013).
-The maximum suitable depth for cage installation for this analysis was set at 100 m (???).
-In waters deeper than 90 m, cage installation and inspection of mooring and anchoring systems is more difficult and costly (Scott and Muir 2000).
+The maximum suitable depth for cage installation for this analysis was set at 100 m because in waters deeper than 90 m, cage installation and inspection of mooring and anchoring systems is more difficult and costly (Scott and Muir 2000).
 We obtained spatial bathymetry data from Becker et al (2009), and areas that fell within a 25 - 100 m depth were scored as suitable for offshore mariculture development.
 Additionally, SeaStation cages (or fish?) can withstand consistent current velocities up to 1 m/s (Loverich 2010).
 To identify areas with unsuitably high current velocities, we obtained 10 years (2005-2015) of monthly average current data from Ocean Surface Current Analysis Real-time (OSCAR) zonal and meridional surface current velocity estimates from JPL Physical Oceanography DAAC and developed by Earth Space Research (ESR 2009).
 The daily absolute maximum zonal and meridional velocities for each cell in our study area were calculated, and any cell with a maximum zonal or meridional velocity greater than 1 m/s were scored as unsuitable for the development of offshore aquaculture.

 We also obtained spatial data on coral reef locations

-To identify areas currently designated or utilized for other purposes, and for that reason unsuitable for offshore mariculture development, we obtained spatial data on: shipping activity, existing benthic oil structures, areas permitted for deep sea bed mining, and areas that have been designated as Marine Protected Areas or Conservation Priority areas (Table 1).
-Areas that fell in the 10% of the highest relative shipping activity, areas with coral reefs presnet, areas designated for conservation or deep sea bed mining purposes, and areas with existing benthic oil structures were considered unsuitable for offshore mariculture development.
+To identify areas currently designated or utilized for purposes that would preclude offshore mariculture development, we obtained spatial data on: shipping activity, existing benthic oil structures, areas permitted for deep sea bed mining, and areas that have been designated as Marine Protected Areas or Conservation Priority areas (Table 1).
+Areas that fell in the 10% of the highest relative shipping activity, areas with coral reefs present, areas designated for conservation or deep sea bed mining purposes, and areas with existing benthic oil structures were considered unsuitable for offshore mariculture development.

 All spatial data layers listed in Table 1 were converted to raster format with a 1 km2 spatial resolution.
 Data files that had a resolution > 1 km2 were interpolated to the 1 km2 grid using 'nearest neighbor technique' in R's raster package (???).
 All 1 km2 cells from each layer that fell outside of the suitable threshold were given a score of zero and cells falling within the threshold were given a score of 1.
 We then overlaid all data layers and multiplied the values of all layers in each cell.
-This resulted in a final single data layer, where cells suitable for offshore aquaculture development based on all criteria listed in Table 1 had a score of 1, and unsuitable cells had a value of 0
+This resulted in a final single data layer, where cells suitable for offshore aquaculture development based on all criteria listed in Table 1 had a score of 1, and unsuitable cells had a value of 0.

 Farm Design

-To estimate production, we assumed a fixed farm design across our study region.
-SeaStation cages are typically configured using a grid mooring system that includes grid, anchor, and mooring lines secured at varying distances from the cages (D. W. Fredriksson et al. 2004; Xu, Zhu, and Miao 2015).
+To estimate production, we assumed a fixed farm design, per 1 km2 sites, across our study region.
+SeaStation cages are typically configured using a grid mooring system that includes a grid, anchor, and mooring lines secured at varying distances from the cages (Fredriksson et al. 2004; Xu, Zhu, and Miao 2015).
 We developed a hypothetical farm design for a 1 km2 cell that has 16 SeaStation cages (each 6,400 m3) configured in two eight-cell grid mooring systems that occupy a total space of approximately ~ 0.48 km2 and provide a total cage capacity of 102,400 m3 (Figure 2).
 The cages are held in position by the mooring system at depths of 15-20 m below the surface (Loverich 2010).